WordPerfect for DOS Updated | Site Map | Search | Troubleshooting Guide | Feedback | Voluntary Contributions

 Running WPDOS from a network server

-Note: I do not of any good reason to run WPDOS from a network server with modern computers that have more than enough disk space to hold separate copies of WPDOS on every client computer.
+Note: I do not know of any good reason to run WPDOS from a network server with modern computers that have more than enough disk space to hold separate copies of WPDOS on every client computer.
 The information in this section is provided only in case you absolutely need it.

 In order to run WPDOS from a network server over a Microsoft Windows network, you will probably need to choose the option for network installation when installing; if you do need to choose this option, select "4 - IBM LAN Network" as the network type.